Welcome to today's edition of the Rush 24-7 podcast.

 And still we have the drilling moratorium.

-Foreign money.
+Foreign money?

-And uh, you know, that is a threat to our democracy.
+And, you know, that is a threat to our democracy.

-The oil business contributed to your guy.
+The oil business contributed to your guy, BP.

-BP, we just mentioned it.
+We just mentioned it.

 Huge donors to Obama.

-The terrorist group in Gaza.
+Obama took money from Hamas, the terrorist group in Gaza.

 And who knows?